Andres9890/iagitbetter/README.md

 - `--quiet` / `-q` – suppress verbose output
 - `--version` – show version information
 - `--no-update-check` – skip checking for updates on PyPI
-- `--no-repo-info` - skip creating the repository info file
+- `--no-info-file` – skip creating the repository info JSON file
+- `--no-repo-info` – skip adding repository information to the Internet Archive item description

 ### Release Options

-- `--releases` – download releases from the repository (GitHub, GitLab, Codeberg, Gitea)
+- `--releases [N]` – download releases from the repository (GitHub, GitLab, Codeberg, Gitea).
+Optionally specify number of releases to download (e.g., `--releases 5` for 5 most recent releases)
 - `--all-releases` – download all releases (default: latest release only)
 - `--latest-release` – download only the latest release (default when `--releases` is used)